hivejs/docs/client-side.md

  * `silent` should be a function that somehow figures out the users credentials for this authentication method silently, e.g. by reading a cookie or retrieving an OAuth token from the current URL.
 If that is not possible just return `undefined` otherwise return the credentials.
  * `ask` is called if silent authentication fails and the user has chosen an authentication method to identify themselves with.
 This should ask the user for their credentials or otherwise redirect them to a site that takes their credentials, e.g. an OAuth endpoint.
 * `description` is used to display the user more information about the authentication methods they can choose from.
 A short sentence should be enough, e.g. `"Login with your account at github.com"`.

+You don't need to implement both silent and ask, if that doesn't suit your use case.

 #### auth.authenticate*()
 tries to authenticate the user with the registered authentication providers using silent authentication first and if that fails asks the user for a method and their credentials.
 It returns an access token that can be used e.g. with hive-api-client or hive-shoe-client.